This post may contain Affiliate Links. Please see my Full Disclosure Policy for more details.

 Mojo Criollo is the signature Cuban marinade that goes on just about anything!
-Full of garlic and citrus flavors that really impact whatever meat, poultry, or seafood you're marinating.
+Full of intense garlic and citrus flavors that really bring life and impact to whatever meat, poultry, or seafood you're marinating.

 As someone who spent most of her adolescence growing up in sunny South Florida, I can honestly say I can bring you this recipe without someone's Cuban grandmother getting mad and throwing a chancla at me.

 You probably didn't grow up in Miami if you didn't see someone have a bottle of Mojo in their kitchen somewhere, whether homemade or store-bought.